 Series: The landscape of the Great Lakes as experienced through the lens of Ed Wargin over thirty years time.
 These artistic film plates of the American and Canadian Coastal District landscapes tell the narrative of the Great Lakes region as a whole.

 The Voelker's Pond Film Photographs

 Series: John Voelker was a Michigan Supreme Court Justice and an American fly fishing icon—but to avid readers of 1950s bestsellers, he was also known as Robert Traver, the author of the award-winning classics Anatomy of a Murder and Trout Madness.
 The Voelker's Pond Series was a visual film study of his hidden one-room cabin and fish camp nestled in the deep woods of Michigan's Upper Peninsula.

 The Legends of Light Film PHotographs

-Series: The Legends of Light series was the artistic visual study of some of the public and private Great Lakes lighthouses located throughout Michigan's famed four lighthouse coasts.
+Series: The Legends of Light series was the artistic visual study of some of the public and private Great Lakes lighthouses located throughout Michigan's famed four lighthouse coasts and islands.